marksweb/co.uk/src/posts/2023-06-01-single-settings/django-simple-settings.md

 In the years after that, everything moved to containerised workflows, serverless and infrastructure as code.
 This enabled a rethink of how projects were built and allowed developers to run projects just like they are ran remotely.
 A single settings file came with this change, and managing environment variables in CloudFormation or Terraform is straightforward, as is integrating the secret stores of AWS and Google Cloud.

 Then I started a new job earlier this year and I'm working with this settings structure again.
+But for now at least, it works well because our deployment pipeline uses genkins to build images and then helm to deploy which includes writing an extra settings file into the container from encrypted files.
+One day I might have time to look at writing those key/values into the environment instead of into a python file for another import.

-This seems to always end up with a star import along the lines of ``from project.settings.base import *`` because all environments have common settings and people don't want to maintain a list of imports.
+Separate settings seem to always end up with a star import along the lines of ``from project.settings.base import *`` because all environments have common settings and people don't want to maintain a list of imports.
 But we all know that we shouldn't use star imports.
 It goes against [The Zen of Python](http://legacy.python.org/dev/peps/pep-0020/)

 > Explicit is better than implicit.